sahithyandev/s1/src/content/docs/properties-of-materials/basics/02-structure-of-atoms.md

 ### Secondary quantum number

-Represents the various secondary sub-levels within the main energy level and it relates to the shape of the electron cloud.
+Represents the various secondary sub-levels within the main energy level.
+Relates to the shape of the electron cloud.
 Denoted by $l$.
 Values goes from $0$ to $n-1$.

 ### Magnetic quantum number